Quilt Cross Stitch Pattern for Christmas

-Get your Aida cloth ready by placing it in hoop (if you're using one) and mark out the grid if you want.
+Get your Aida cloth ready by placing it in a hoop (if you're using one), and mark out the grid if you want.
 Because of the grid style of this pattern, you can also use the pattern itself as a grid.
 For this, start by stitching the quilt frame.
-From there you can stitch each motif within the squares.
+From there, you can stitch each motif within the squares.

-To start your cross stitching without a knot, fold a strand of embroidery floss in half and thread the two loose ends through the needle.
-Begin the first half of the first stitch without pulling the thread all the way through, then pass the needle through the loop on the back of your work.
-This secures the thread without weaving the starting ends.
+To start your cross-stitching without a knot, fold a strand of embroidery floss in half and thread the two loose ends through the needle.
+Begin the first half of the first stitch without pulling the thread through, then pass the needle through the loop on the back of your work.
+This technique secures the thread without weaving the starting ends.

 Stitch the Faces

-The faces on these motifs make them friendly and cute!
+The faces on these motifs are what make this pattern kawaii-cute.
 Stitch them with two strands of black embroidery floss.
-Use french knots for the eyes and back stitch for the mouths.
-If you don't want the faces on your designs, giving you more of a traditional Christmas look.
+Use french knots for the eyes and back stitches for the mouths.
+Optionally, you can skip making the faces on your designs, giving you more of a traditional Christmas look.

 Frame your finished cross stitch in a hoop or with a professional frame.
-You can also use the pattern, or pieces of it, to make other projects like pins or bookmarks.
+You can also use the pattern, or pieces of it, to do other projects like pins or bookmarks.